sunfishcode/mustang/README.md

   </p>
 </div>

-Mustang is a program startup library, similar to `crt1.o`, written entirely in Rust (nightly).
+Mustang is a system for building programs built entirely in Rust, meaning they do not depend on any part of libc or crt1.o, and do not link in any C code.

+Why?
+For fun!
+And to exercise some components build for other purposes (such as [`rsix`]) but which happen to also be part of what's needed to do what Mustang is doing.
+And in the future, possibly also for experimenting with new kinds of platform ABIs and new forms of process argument passing.

+Mustang isn't about making anything safer, for the foreseeable future.
+The major libc implementations are extraordinarily well tested and mature.
+Mustang for its part is experimental and has lots of `unsafe`.

+This also isn't about building a complete libc.
+It currently includes some things with libc-compatible interfaces, just enough to allow it to slide in underneath `std`, however even this may not always be necessary.
+We'll see.

-It's currently experimental, and currently works on Linux, on x86-64, x86, aarch64, and riscv64gc.
+Mustang currently runs on Rust Nightly on Linux on x86-64, aarch64, riscv64gc, and x86.

+## Usage

-To use it, you first install rust-src, which is needed to use build-std:
+To use it, first install rust-src, which is needed by `-Z build-std`:

 ```
 $ rustup component add rust-src --toolchain nightly
 ```

-Then, set the `RUST_TARGET_PATH` environment variable to a path to mustang's `specs` directory.
+Then, set the `RUST_TARGET_PATH` environment variable to a path to mustang's `specs` directory, so that you can name `mustang` targets with `--target=...`.
 For example, within a mustang repo:

 ```
 $ export RUST_TARGET_PATH="$PWD/specs"